Why I Photograph: An Apologia*

 The recently-intact complex of fishing shrines and shoreline sites at Oneʻula, Oʻahu, is now a pond surrounded by a golf course and upscale houses — with a handful of sites allowed to exist on the periphery of the lagoon, isolated from all original context.
 It was the last intact shoreline site complex on Oʻahu, the only one constructed entirely of coral and limestone on any island – and thus, the only one in the world.
 A bottle collector who lived in ʻEwa in the mid-1990s took me to photograph structures at Oneʻula over a period of several years.
 We used to walk in the kiawe forest past many, many filled-in sinkholes.
 They were of course burials, soon to become fill under the housing development.
 On Hawaiʻi Island, cultural anthropologist Marion Kelly witnessed bulldozers clearing site complexes in Keauhou, Kailua-Kona.
 Two bulldozers connected by a long chain would pass on either side of a complex, reducing it to rubble in a matter of minutes.
 Kelly, along with Kenneth Emory, also witnessed the bulldozing of the lower section of the holua loa, the broad, stone-paved downhill sledding run at Keauhou on Hawaiʻi Island — now a resort and golf clubhouse.
 The landowner was Kamehameha Schools, my employer.
 The land managers, knowing that local residents would object, arranged for the demolition to take place on a Sunday, when everyone was in church.
 According to Kelly, “Up to the late 1960s and early 1970s, remaining sites of the Kānaka Maoli were seldom preserved.
 No one thought much of them.
 The missionaries had convinced most people, many Hawaiians included, that those sites of sacred rituals, shrines to the indigenous Kānaka Maoli gods, were places to be shunned, avoided, repressed and dismantled.” (from the introduction to Pana Oʻahu, by Marion Kelly)

-The attitudes Kelly describes made up the landscape of my youth.
+The attitudes Kelly describes defined the landscape of my youth.
 In my time at Stevenson Intermediate and Roosevelt High School, few of my classmates would admit to being Hawaiian, even though they lived in nearby Papakōlea Hawaiian Homesteads.
 They were all Chinese or Portuguese.
-And I suspect few, if any, spoke Hawaiian, their mothers and grandmothers having broken the lines of transmission.
-For all of us the sites I later photographed were scary places of “human sacrifice.”
-Somehow, “capital punishment” in the state of Utah by firing squad seemed far more civilized.
+The ceremonial structures I later visited and photographed were fearsome places of human sacrifice, to be avoided.
+Capital punishment by firing squad in the state of Utah, on the other hand, seemed perfectly civilized.
 The source of these attitudes is suggested in the writings of missionary descendants, whose recent ancestors had themselves practiced a particularly horrible form of human sacrifice in Salem, but who nonetheless saw themselves as beacons of enlightened Western civilization:

 … unless one comes into personal contact with such things, it is not possible for him to apprehend or credit either the degradation of moral sentiments or the force of paralyzing and malignant superstitions which heathen peoples commonly inherit. … These things ʻrun in the blood.’
 Proclivities to lying, stealing, killing, descend from oneʻs ancestry.